Coronavirus Guidance and Resources

 Information for Families

-Right now, the best thing we can do to contain the spread of this virus is practice social-distancing.
-This means avoiding any large crowds, minimizing contact with others and staying away from public spaces.
-By doing this, we can limit the number of new cases, allowing our health care system to treat those who need care most urgently.
-The Centers for Disease Control recently issues guidance urging Americans to wear cloth masks or face coverings when in public spaces.
+According to public health experts, the best thing we can do to contain the spread of this virus is to continue staying home as much as possible, wearing masks in public settings, and avoid gathering in groups or with people not part of our immediate households.
+The Centers for Disease Control recently issued guidance urging Americans to wear cloth masks or face coverings when in public spaces.
 Information on this guidance can be found here.

 If you have non-medical questions about COVID-19, its effects in our community or resources available, I encourage you to call the San Bernardino County Department of Public Health's coronavirus hotline at (909) 387-3911 or email firstname.lastname@example.org.